tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - I am a reader ==> We are readers.

 ## How to Find and Fix the Causes of Your Bad Habits

+- Habits are attractive when we associate them with positive feelings.

+- Reframing your habits to highlight their benefits rather than their drawbacks is a fast and lightweight way to reprogram your mind and make a habit seem more attractive.

 - Make it unattractive
   - You can reframe a concept in a way that makes it unattractive.
   - Allen Carr’s Easy Way To Stop Smoking – Allen Carr